tlieva/JPM-branch-optimization-project/README.md

 # JP Morgan Chase & Co.
 Branch Optimization Project
-This is a repository for my collaborative term project completed for BUS4022 Programming Fundamentals for Analytics during my post-graduate studies at George Brown College in Analytics for Business Decision-Making
+This is a repository for my collaborative term project completed for BUS4022 Programming Fundamentals for Analytics during my post-graduate studies at George Brown College in Analytics for Business Decision-Making.

+The project involved analyzing a sample of the JPMorgan Chase & Co Bank retail deposits data at the branch level from 2010 to 2016, with the goal of providing branch optimization strategies for 9% increase in customer retention and overall bank growth via top-down approach.

+#### Final Deliverables:
+- Identified underperforming branches of concern that would require new optimization strategies based on 3 key KPI analyzed for each segment: Y-o-Y growth rate, average deposits, and share of segment by state, county, and city level.
+- Developed forecasting models to predict future growth rates to further support strategic planning.
+- Application(s) used: SQL-SAS for data cleaning and transformation; data modelling and forecasting using Tableau.

 ## Project Background
 JPMorgan Chase & Co.
 (NYSE: JPM) is a leading global financial services firm with assets of $1.2 trillion and operations in more than 50 countries.
 The firm is a leader in financial services for consumers and several other lines of business.
 JPM serves millions of consumers in the United States under its JPMorgan and Chase brands (Chase Bank).